ikester1/Tige-TAPS2/README.md

 The Pico power supply is from [adafruit](https://www.adafruit.com/product/4683).
-In addition to the usual soldering supplies, a special crimper ( [Amazon](https://www.amazon.com/dp/B088NQV8Z3) ) is needed for the board's JST connectors
+In addition to the usual soldering supplies, a special crimper ( [Amazon](https://www.amazon.com/dp/B088NQV8Z3) ) is needed for the board's connectors though one could skip the connectors and solder the wires to the boards.

 ## H-Bridge